 Sigma Tau Delta Short Story Award: Presented annually by Sigma Tau Delta, National Honorary English Fraternity, for the best short story of the year.

-Teacher Education Committee Award: Presented to the student who has demonstrated scholastic ability (top fifteen percent in grade point average of those students graduating and certified to the Texas Education Agency for a Teaching Certificate) and, in the opinion of the Teacher Education Committee, possesses the traits and demonstrates the attitudes most representative of the teaching profession.
+Education Deans of Independent Colleges and Universities (EDICUT) Outstanding Student Teacher Award: Presented to the student teacher each semester who has demonstrated to the faculty in the College of Education both excellent academic ability but also the skills and characteristics indicative of excellent teaching performance.

-The UMHB McLane College of Business Bloomberg Business Week Writing Awards: These awards, sponsored by the international business publication company, Bloomberg L.P., are awarded to three McLane College of Business students on the basis of a research paper competition.
+The UMHB McLane College of Business Bloomberg Business Week Writing Awards: These awards are awarded to three McLane College of Business students on the basis of a writing competition.
 Winning papers are chosen by the McLane College of Business faculty on the basis of writing excellence and the papers' contribution to Business Academic Scholarship.